rhoneybul/udacity-data-engineering-capstone/README.md

 $ aws s3 cp --recursive s3://honeybulr-udacity-capstone/data data
 ```

-## Pipeline Steps and Operators
+### ETL Steps

 The following outlines the steps, and corresponding operators associated with the data pipeline;

-### 1. Create Tables
+#### 1. Create Tables

 This step is governed by the 'CreateTableOperator'.
 The operator is given a table name, and a redshift connection id.
 The create statements are exported by the 'create_table_statements' module in helpers.
 Given the table name, the sql statement is then returned, and the postgres hook executes the command.

-### 2. ETL
+#### 2. ETL

 The ETL step then is responsible for extracting, transforming, and loading the data from disk to redshift.
 The data is stored in parquet, and .csv files.
 The ETL operators take three steps;

 1. Read dataframe.
 This is the function which returns the dataframe from the relevant source.
 2. Clean dataframe.
 This cleans the data frame appropriately.
+This will remove the unneccessary columns, add the correct column names, change timestamp columns, and remove unneccessary duplications.
 3. Insert dataframe.
 This step inserts the dataframe into the redshift database.
+This uses the pandas `df.to_sql` function.

 This step inserts data for the following tables;